 - Biologists and CCC volunteers monitor eyrie sites to see if they are in use or if chicks have hatched.
 If they are not in use or if chicks have fledged, closures are lifted earlier than Aug 15.
 In the case of areas like Short Off South last year, the closure was lifted in February.

-- This year, CCC has worked with NC Wildlife biologists to collect specimens from the Big Lost Cove eyrie and Looking Glass Rock eyrie to help biologists predict reasons for nest failure or success.
+- This year, CCC has worked with NC Wildlife Resource Commission biologists to collect specimens from the Big Lost Cove eyrie and Looking Glass Rock eyrie to help biologists predict reasons for nest failure or success.
 This work equates to multiple days in the field and computer for multiple volunteers and professionals.

 - The CCC-owned Laurel Knob has an active eyrie.
 We have worked to identify proper closures, with biologist input.

 - The entire North Face of Cedar was slated to be closed, CCC worked with biologists to narrow down the zone.
 20 routes are seasonally closed now as opposed to 100.
+CCC works with biologists to decipher a closure boundary that protects both the species and climbing in the vicinity.

 - This year, there are not any climbing-related changes from previous years.
 This is largely in part to the peregrines maintaining their previous year's eyrie sites.